 Nogojiwanong: The Place at the Foot of the Rapids

 The settler-colonial name for the area of land located just south of Trent University is Peterborough, named after a white English man named Peter Robinson who brought settlers to the area.
-Part of the process of colonization of lands is their renaming after colonizers who claimed to “discover” them.
-The real name for this land, in Nishnaabebowin, the language of the Michi Saagig Nishnaabeg, is Nogojiwanong, meaning “the place at the foot of the rapids” (Simpson, 2008, p.
+Part of the process of colonization of lands is the renaming after colonizers who claimed to “discover” them.
+The real name for this land, in Nishnaabebowin, (the language of the Michi Saagig Nishnaabeg) is Nogojiwanong, which means “the place at the foot of the rapids” (Simpson, 2008, p.
 205).
-In precolonial times, this area was a gathering place on the shores of the Odenabe (Otonabee River), which means “river that beats like a heart” (Simpson, 2011, p.
+In precolonial times, this area was a gathering place on the shores of the Odenabe (now also known as the Otonabee River), which means “river that beats like a heart” (Simpson, 2011, p.
 94).

-Where Peterborough has imposed itself today, there used to be a tall grass prairie which was maintained by the Michi Saagiig Nishnaabeg with controlled burns in a natural process of renewal (Simpson, 2011, p.
+Where Peterborough has imposed itself today, there was a tall grass prairie which was maintained by the Michi Saagiig Nishnaabeg through controlled burns, mimicking a natural process of renewal (Simpson, 2011, p.
 14).
-Chi’Nbiish, meaning “big water” (Occupy Talks: Indigenous Perspectives – Leanne Betasamosake Simpson, 2012), also known as Lake Ontario, was once home to schools of salmon which travelled annually up the Odenabe all the way to Stony Lake.
+Chi’Nbiish, meaning “big water” (Occupy Talks: Indigenous Perspectives – Leanne Betasamosake Simpson, 2012), which is also known as Lake Ontario, was once home to schools of salmon which traveled annually up the Odenabe all the way to Stony Lake.